SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 Since we follow the AP format in round 3, 3-member-teams can be incohesive sometimes.
-Checking up on team dynamics can be pivotal to nipping unhealthy behaviors in the bud. **Sometimes one person will be shy while the other 2 people simply talk to each other.
-Noticing this and reminding them to prep together can make a world of difference for this person.
+Checking up on team dynamics can be pivotal to nipping unhealthy behaviors in the bud.
+Sometimes one person will be shy while the other 2 people simply talk to each other. **Noticing this and reminding them to prep together can make a world of difference for this person.**

 A very similar situation is when 2 friends come together for recruitments.
 Others have sometimes made an effort to split these friends into 2 different teams, maybe to prevent this rift or to encourage socialization with new people, but I don't find this necessary.
-It can be more fun and less scary to debate alongside your friend.
+Debating alongside your friend makes the whole experience more fun and less scary.
 If you ensure that the third person doesn't get suppressed, I think things can still go smoothly.

 ![enter image description here](https://i.ibb.co/MDLspPHv/Teamwork-Issues-add-this-later.png)

 ---

-It's important to alleviate anxiety and make people associate the soc with good feelings.
-Make it very very clear that there's no real winner and loser, and that this isn't measured to get into the soc (since anyone would naturally assume that it is).
+It's important to alleviate anxiety and make people associate the soc with good feelings. **Make it very very clear that there's no real winner and loser, and that this isn't measured to get into the soc** (since anyone would naturally assume that it is).

 ![enter image description here](https://i.ibb.co/Ld6K8wb5/Screenshot-2025-09-06-165112.png)